How It Works

 Not all authors are the right fit for our process.

-If you think you’d like to work with us, fill out the form to the right (or send an email to the address below) and one of our Publishers will be in touch shortly.
+If you think you'd like to work with us, fill out the form to the right or give us a ring.
+We'll get in touch and see whether we're a good fit to work together.